nextauthjs/next-auth/www/docs/configuration/options.md

 #### Description

-JSON Web Tokens are only used if JWT sessions are enabled with `session: { jwt: true }` (see `session` documentation).
+Using JSON Web Tokens to store session data is often faster, cheaper and more scaleable than using a database to store sessions.

-The `jwt` object and all properties on it are optional.
+You can use JSON Web Tokens for session data in conjuction with a database for user data, or you can use JSON Web Tokens without a database.

-When enabled, JSON Web Tokens is signed with `HMAC SHA256` and encrypted with symmetric `AES`.
+JSON Web Tokens are only used if JWT sessions are enabled with `session: { jwt: true }`, or if you have not specified a database (in which case they are enabled by default).

-Using JWT to store sessions is often faster, cheaper and more scaleable relying on a database.
+When enabled, JSON Web Tokens are signed with **HMAC SHA256** and then encrypted with symmetric **AES**.

-Default values for this option are shown below:
+Default values for the JWT option are shown below:

 ```js
 jwt: {